GianlucaGuarini/rob/README.md

 ...
 ```

-The `project.yml` file will contain all the questions needed to render your project files.
+The `project.yml` file will contain all the questions needed to copy and render your template files when you will chose that
+specific template.
-Depending on your answer to these questions Rob will be able to generate a (key, value) data
+Depending on your answers to these questions Rob will be able to generate a (key, value) data
-structure that will be available in any project file to customize your project however you like
+map that will be used to shape your project files via [its template engine](#template-engine)

 A typical `project.yml` might look like this: